samumantha/2024_presentations/SSI_fellowship_application.md

      style="height: 250px;"/>
 ]

-First code (Python) outside university (R, Java) in beginning of PhD; excitement for FAIR research software development through CodeRefinery <3
+First code (Python) outside university (R, Java) in beginning of PhD; excitement for FAIR research software development through CodeRefinery <3 Since then wanted to pass this on.

 ---

 # What do I do?

-Supporting researchers with their first steps in High Performance Computing, lowering barrier, training, docs and tuturials, outreach.
+Supporting researchers with their first steps in scientific computing and High Performance Computing, lowering barrier to asking questions and using resources, training, docs and tuturials, outreach.

-CodeRefinery - teaching, organizing, outreach, facilitation , RSE for researchers
+CodeRefinery - teaching, organizing, outreach, facilitation , "RSE for researchers "

 Sharing what helped me, support discoverability